 Students who would like the experience of the workplace, employer expectations and contact with key employers, provide focus and skills for career planning, develop industry skills as well as employability skills in taking initiative, problem solving and communication as well as working independently and in teams, begin preparation for a career while still at school.

-This subject require a mandatory 70 hours of work placement in the construction industry.
+This subject requires a mandatory 70 hours of work placement in the construction industry.
+To be completed in Singapore or Australia.